-When a separation or divorce occurs, more than the parents and children are affected.
+When a separation or divorce occurs, more people than just the parents and children are affected.
 Often grandparents and other relatives lose the opportunity to visit the children they love.
-If you want to address visitation rights for extended family members, contact a Virginia grandparent/child visitation rights attorney at Christian Curtis, LLC.

 "It takes a village to raise a child" — African proverb

 Although formally a marriage is between two individuals, in practical and emotional terms it can seem like marriage is between two extended families.
 In most of the world, in fact, marriages are still often arranged between families more than between individuals.
 In times past, even in this country, more than just the parents raised a child; it was a family affair with grandparents, aunts and uncles all playing a part.

 Today, family structures can be vastly different.
 Nuclear families may consist of married or unmarried parents, but it is primarily the parent or parents managing the child rearing.
 Yet, still, when nuclear families are broken apart, the extended family members also suffer.

 Parents have the right to determine who visits their children.

 Although Virginia law says parents should encourage the relationships between a child and extended family, the right of both natural parents, whether married or not, to determine who associates with their children is paramount.
 If mom and dad agree they do not want grandpa around junior, mom and dad will prevail, unless grandpa can prove the child will suffer serious harm if such visitation does not occur; that is very difficult to prove.